uptane/deployment-considerations/repositories.md

 As the first step to verifying metadata, described as "Load and verify the current time or the most recent securely attested time" in the Standard, the ECU SHOULD load and verify the  most recent time from the Time Server using the following procedure:

 1. Verify that the signatures on the downloaded time are valid.
-2. Verify that the list of nonces/tokens in the downloaded time includes the token that the ECU sent in its previous version report.
+2. Verify that the list of tokens in the downloaded time includes the token that the ECU sent in its previous version report.
 3. Verify that the time downloaded is greater than the previous time.

-If all three steps complete without error, the ECU SHALL overwrite its current attested time with the time it has just downloaded, and generate a new nonce/token for the next request to the Time Server.
+If all three steps complete without error, the ECU SHALL overwrite its current attested time with the time it has just downloaded, and generate a new token for the next request to the Time Server.

 If any check fails, the ECU SHALL NOT overwrite its current attested time, and SHALL jump to the last step ([Create and Send Version Report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report)), and report the error.
 The ECU MUST reuse its previous token for the next request to the Time Server.